A Successful Failure

-A Successful Failure is a 1934 American film directed by Arthur Lubin.
-It was Lubin's first film as director.
+A Successful Failure is a 1934 American film.
+It was the directorial debut for Arthur Lubin.

-There is no connection between the fictional radio personality "Uncle Dudley" in this film, and the 1935 comedy film Your Uncle Dudley, with Edward Everett Horton.
+There is no connection between the fictional radio personality "Uncle Dudley" in this film, and the 1935 comedy film Your Uncle Dudley, starring Edward Everett Horton.

 Plot

 Ellery Cushing (William Collier Sr.) has trouble at home, and at work.
 When he's fired from the newspaper where he's worked for fifteen years, his friend Phil (Russell Hopton) quits too, outraged.

 Together, they work from their "office", on a park bench, until Phil can get Ellery a try-out, on a radio spot, as "Uncle Dudley".
-The character is a big hit, with his folksy witticisms.
+His folksy witticisms makes the character a big hit.

 Meanwhile, at home, Ma, Mrs. Cushing (Lucile Gleason), has her hands full with their daughter, Ruth (Gloria Shea), who has spurned Phil's attentions for an aging Lothario, Jerry (Jameson Thomas).
 While their oldest son, Robert (William Janney), after turning down a job, has got mixed up with some "Red" rabble-rousers, in the park.

 Only their youngest son, Tommy (George P. Breakston), manages to stay out of trouble, doing his homework.
-Tommy thinks their Dad is alright, even better than "that guy on the radio", who they don't know is their father.
+Tommy thinks their dad is all right, even better than "that guy on the radio", who they don't know is their father.

 It's only after "Uncle Dudley" gets a concussion, after being hit with a brick, quelling a riot of "Reds", in the park that his family begin to value his worth, and, Phil's, if they all live to appreciate it.